SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

   the trainrun category and name.

-When a new trainrun gets created the system opens a dialog window where you can enter all information about the new created trainrun, such a trainrun category and name.
+When a new trainrun gets created the system opens a dialog window where you can enter all information about the newly created trainrun, such as trainrun category and name.
 Then click outside the window or press `ESC` to close the dialog window.

 > - If you like to (re)open the dialog windows just click on the trainrun name in the editor or
     click any number (time).
 The dialog window is displayed again with the clicked data input field in focus.
-> - If you click on the trainrun - its gets selected and you can modify it.
+> - If you click on the trainrun - it gets selected and you can modify it.
 > - Click for a second time the Perlenkette gets opened.

 [29-01-2024-005-start-creating_trainrun.webm](https://github.com/SchweizerischeBundesbahnen/netzgrafik-editor-frontend/assets/2674075/bc23f079-3aa6-4725-af6f-da4a53627ca3)

-For mor details have a look into [create and modifiy trainrun](CREATE_TRAINRUN.md).
+For more details have a look into [create and modifiy trainrun](CREATE_TRAINRUN.md).

 #### Create new trainrun section - step by step